dennis-nikolas-falk/homebridge-freeathome-local/README.md

 # Contributing
 Pull requests are always welcome.
 If you have a device that is not supported yet please open an issue or open a pull request with your modifications.

-# Donation
-If you find my work useful you can support the ongoing development of this project by buying me a [cup of coffee](https://www.paypal.me/Hspanka)

 # License
 The project is subject to the MIT license unless otherwise noted.
 A copy can be found in the root directory of the project [LICENSE](LICENSE).